zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 influence of EDSR should also be noted.
 A good article to the topic is [8].</p>

-Abbreviation explained can be found [here](https://civitai.com/articles/7432/ai-abbreviations-uncovered).
+Abbreviations explained can be found [here](https://civitai.com/articles/7432/ai-abbreviations-uncovered).

 <p align="justify">Within this repository I am focussing on ESRGAN
 and RealESRGAN.
 When we are talking about the implmentation of what